sheikhartin/notebooks-everywhere/README.md

 - [Balanced punctuations](Balanced_Punctuations.ipynb): Find out if the punctuations are pair or not!

+- [Lexical analyzer](A_Lexical_Analyzer.ipynb): Simply define your programming language tokens and then tokenize your code with it.

 #### Tasting

 - [Gradio demo](Gradio_Demo.ipynb): Gradio is one of the fastest ways to make a quick demo for your damn functions with a friendly web interface so that anyone can use it!